anubias/rbt/README.md

     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩
     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩

 In the last scenario, we revisit a modified version of a previous scenario, where we add another enemy immediately near our main target.
-In this scenario, the main enemy (the one surrounded by the flames) will suffer a `direct hit`, while the enemy next to it will suffer a `indirect hit`.
+In this scenario, the main enemy (the one surrounded by the flames) will suffer a direct hit, while the enemy next to it will suffer a indirect hit.

     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩
     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩